Japan JCT guide for digital businesses

 Are digital products taxable in Japan?

-Nonresident businesses with over JPY 10 million in Japanese sales per year are required to register and collect JCT on B2C transactions.
-However, for B2B transactions, the business customer is responsible for self-assessing JCT under the reverse charge mechanism.
-Once registered, the nonresident business must collect 10% JCT on all B2C sales of digital products and remit this to the Japanese tax authorities.
+Japan has a 10% consumption tax called JCT that applies to nonresident businesses selling digital products and services to Japanese consumers.
+Nonresident businesses with over JPY 10 million in Japanese sales per year are required to register and collect JCT.
+Unlike many countries, Japan doesn't automatically classify customers as B2B based on having their JCT number on file.
+Instead, classification depends on how services are provided and how contracts are negotiated.
+To qualify for B2B treatment (where the reverse charge mechanism applies), sellers would personally contact each customer, verify their business status, and create individually negotiated contracts.
 Nonresident businesses must comply with JCT registration, collection, reporting and remittance obligations to legally supply digital products in Japan.
 Understanding these requirements is key for nonresidents selling into the Japanese market.

 Determining if your product is taxable in Japan

-1. Customer's location: You need to identify the location of your customer, as tax regulations vary by country.
+- Customer's location: You need to identify the location of your customer, as tax regulations vary by country.
 Common pieces of evidence for customer location determination include billing address, customer account address, and credit card country.

 Getting JCT compliant in Japan